pvharmo/blog-jean-mercier/content/posts/everybody-knows.md

   film, the celebration brings back memories of events and transactions that the participants would have preferred to forget.
 ---
-2018, by Asghar Farhadi.
+A film of 2018, by Asghar Farhadi.
 Spain- France- Italy.
 With Penelope Cruz (as Laura) and Javier Bardem (as Paco).

 # INTRODUCTION